 How to Choose the Right Idea for a Philosophy Essay

-The basic rule to follow when choosing philosophy paper topics is evaluating your knowledge about a discussed problem and the number of available sources to work with.
+The basic rule to follow when choosing philosophyis evaluating your knowledge about a discussed problem and the number of available sources to work with.

 Here is several more hint to make the right choice: